Squiddleton/Megaten/README.md

 * Skills with specific uses and few similar skills are placed into a "MISC" type.
 * Typings are designed to be as specific as possible for IntelliSense and TypeScript usage.
 * Images originate from the best obtainable picture of the demon found at the current time.
 These will be updated if/when renders are available for many Personas and classic demons.
-* Terms with multiple series-dependent names are given the name from SMTV (e.g. Vitality over Endurance, Light over Bless, Seal over Forget and Silence).
+* Terms with multiple series-dependent names are given the name from SMTV (e.g. MP over SP, Vitality over Endurance, Light over Bless, Seal over Forget and Silence).
 However, Force and Wind remain separated.
 * Kouha/Eiha skills were changed to Hama/Mudo skills since the latter also deal damage in the latest installments.

 ## Credits